 Cupid is a baby without adult awareness, and blind.
 So, it does not see any logic, listens to any reasoning, it just listens to the purity of the emotions.

 But to call Cupid to act on your behalf, you need to cultivate self-love before being able to love others.
 You need to be self-assured and have a feeling of self-sufficiency before loving others.
 You need to be you, and love being you.
-Therefore you have to have all your ducks in a row as the say so eloquently – emotionally, mentally, physically and financially.
+Therefore you have to have all your ducks in a row as they say so eloquently – emotionally, mentally, physically and financially.
 You never wanna bring drama to a date.

 People nowadays are really impatient.
 They need everything readily perfect and perfection is a trap.
 They can’t wait.
 They can’t compromise, and that’s bad for a successful relationship.
 You need to cultivate patience in yourself.
-You need to be patient with your partner.
+You need to be patient with your potential future partner.
 You need to learn to love your partner’s flaws.
 Cultivate patience.
 Learn to love your partner’s flaws.
 If they are not patient or love your flaws, you’ve got to move on.